fairmath/fherma-challenges/ibm-substring-matching/description.md

 -   **levels_available_after_bootstrap**: this parameter allows setting up levels available after the bootstrapping if it's used.
 Note that the actual number of levels available after bootstrapping before next bootstrapping will be  `levels_available_after_bootstrap - 1`, because an additional level is used for scaling the ciphertext before next bootstrapping (in 64-bit CKKS bootstrapping).

 -   **level_budget**: the bootstrapping procedure needs to consume a few levels to run.
 This parameter is used to call  `EvalBootstrapSetup`.
 Default value is [4,4].

+### Lattigo

+If the project is built using the Lattigo library, a Makefile is expected in the root directory of the project.
+Check out the project's template  [on GitHub](https://github.com/Fherma-challenges/parity/tree/main/lattigo/app).

+## Command-line interface for application testing

+The application must support the Command Line Interface (CLI) specified below.

 ### OpenFHE